d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 The Prolog Top-Level
 ════════════════════

-  `sweep' provides a classic Prolog top-level interface for interacting with the embedded Prolog runtime.
+  Sweep provides a classic Prolog top-level interface for interacting with the embedded Prolog runtime.
 To start the top-level, use `M-x sweeprolog-top-level'.
 This command opens a buffer called `*sweeprolog-top-level*' which hosts the live Prolog top-level.